JerryProg/JerryProg/README.md

 - 👀  I'm interested in projects with Python as main programming language.
 This account contains projects with Python (web, desktop and embedded systems).

 - 💞️ I will be creating, updating projects with many applications with Python.
-I open to any questions that you have.
+I'm open to any questions that you have.

 - **The main issue in this account is: the main idiom will be in _Spanish_.**